$H \rightarrow b\overline{b}j$ at Next-to-Next-to-Leading Order Accuracy

-This is advantageous since it is theoretically convenient to work in the massless limit, due to the reduced complexity of higher-order Feynman diagrams.
-In the massless theory the inclusive partial width for the $H\rightarrow b\overline{b}$ decay channel is known to an impressive $\mathcal{O}(\alpha_s^4)$ accuracy~\cite{Baikov:2005rw}.
+This was shown explicitly in Ref.~\cite{Chetyrkin:1996sr}, where the inclusive decay rate $\Gamma_{H\rightarrow b\overline{b}}$ was computed up to order $\mathcal{O}(\alpha_s^3)$ including power-suppressed corrections of the form $m_b^2(m_H)/m_H^2$ up to order $\mathcal{O}(\alpha_s^2)$.
+The numerical evaluation of the decay rate shows that at each order in $\alpha_s$ the mass corrections are at the per-mille level relative to the massless contribution at the same order and that they are also smaller than the massless corrections at the next order in perturbation theory.
+It is therefore advantageous and theoretically convenient to work in the massless limit, due to the reduced complexity of higher-order Feynman diagrams.
+In the massless theory the inclusive partial width for the $H\rightarrow b\overline{b}$ decay channel is currently known to an impressive $\mathcal{O}(\alpha_s^4)$ accuracy~\cite{Baikov:2005rw}.
 The form factor for \hbb at three loops is also known~\cite{Gehrmann:2014vha}, so that, once a NNLO calculation of \hbbj is complete, all of the component pieces for \hbb at N$^3$LO are available.